 This great article by Asian Efficiency explains the power of 2-minute rule.
 While Gmail provides Snooze as a native feature, there are other ways you can achieve this in other email apps.
-If you are using Apple Mail, Mailbutler adds this powerful inbox-taming feature to your inbox:
+If you are using Apple Mail or Outlook Mailbutler adds this powerful inbox-taming feature to your inbox:

 Snooze allows you to temporarily remove emails from your inbox until you’re ready to handle them later.
 You can even define working hours so that Mailbutler snoozes emails until your next working day.